 Abram, whom we’ll just call Abraham, obeyed God.
-God sees obedience as faith and we are saved by faith.
-By faith, we please God and then He rejoices over calling us His children.
+God sees obedience as faith, and we are saved by faith.
+By faith, we please God, and He rejoices over calling us His children.

 God also protects Sarah.
-He inflicts Pharaoh and his household because of Sarah and they give Sarah back to Abraham, leave him with all the stuff, and send them on their way.
+He inflicts Pharaoh and his household because of Sarah, and they give Sarah back to Abraham.
+They leave Abraham with all the stuff and send him and Sarah on their way.

 This won’t be the last time God blesses His imperfect children.
 This won’t be the last time God protects His imperfect children.
 This won’t be the last time He takes from the unbeliever to give to the believer.
 This won’t be the last time He distinguishes between those who are His and those who are not.

 Being part of God’s family has its privileges.
 We can’t just choose to get the blessing from God.
-Our status as a child of God comes after our baptism, after our death to self, and our raising to life in Christ.
-Abraham first had to leave it all behind, walk away from self, in obedience to God to follow after Him.
+Our status as a child of God comes after our baptism, our death to self, and after our raising to new life in Christ by the Spirit.
+Abraham first had to leave it all behind and walk away from self in obedience to God to follow after Him.

 We don’t get the resurrected life as a child of God without first going through the cross, the suffering, the death to self: first comes the death, then comes the resurrection.